 |Desired condition||t = 15°C and 50% RH > x1 = 5 g water/kg air (see hx-diagram)|

 The dew point temperature at 15°C and 50% RH is approximately 5°C according to the hx-diagram.
-If the water temperature is 8°C and the relative humidity around the pipes is close to 90% there will be NO condensation of water on the pipes as the actual water temperature is higher than the dew point temperature.
-This is in line with the values in above table.
+This means that the surface temperature of the water pipes must drop below 5°C before condensation occurs on the pipes.
+If the water temperature is 8°C there will be NO condensation of water on the pipes as the actual water temperature is higher than the dew point temperature.

 Recommendation: Two CDT 60 mobile dehumidifiers.
 Capacity: 0,6 litre/hour per unit at 15°C/50% RH.
 As we have seen it is extremely important to have full controll of the relation between temperature and RH value in this type of situation.
 To do so we recommend that you equip each CDT 60 mobile dehumidifier with a hygrostat set to 55% RH.
 This will automatically control that temperature and humidity conditions are always kept at a level ensuring that condensation is avoided.

 You can download the complete Selection Guide for Mobile Dehumidifiers here: Dantherm Selection Guide